Aspen Grove Family Camp & Conference Center

 Our arts and crafts area offers a cool place to relax by the stream while you paint bisque ceramics, work on the pottery wheel, woodturn pens, and do leatherwork.
 Our staff teach workshops about various mediums, and the arts and crafts program features projects for every age group and skill level.
 Most projects range in price from $1 to $20, although some projects may be higher in price.

 Aspen Follies is held on the ballfield on Monday afternoon, and will be a highlight of your week at Aspen Grove.
 Featured events include the earth ball, balloon catapult, leaky bucket, centipede walk, and many other exciting surprises.
-Be sure to treat your family to this event, and bring your cameras!
+Be sure to treat your family to this event...and don't forget to bring your cameras!
 Family activities such as rocket making, air rifle, archery, slingshots, and a treasure hunt will follow Aspen Follies.

 Water Frolics takes place at the pool on Thursday afternoon.
 It consists of races and relays for the whole family that even nonswimmers can win.